Dissapoint/ISCG5421/README.md

 # ISCG5421
-The game will be 2d metrovania-like game that the character will Have to get to a goal while defeating enemys
+The game i will be creating is a 2d metrovania-like game that the character will Have to get to a goal while defeating enemys

 # ENEMYS
 Enemys wont attack however if you collide with them you will stustain damage